stouffer/EvoGeoModules/manuscript/manuscript.md

 delineates clear quantitative predictions.
-At the regional scale, one can expect community assembly to promote the co-occurrence of evolutionarily linked species pairs -- *i.e.*, a host and a parasite from lineages that interact will tend to co-occur more often, because the parasites are filtered to be present in sites where they can find hosts.
-Under this situation, we expect that regional networks will have a high degree of phylogenetic matching (because they account for the information on potential species interactions); we do in addition expect that their phylogenetic signal will be larger than what is found in the continental network, since the later represents a somewhat artefactual agglomeration of species pairs that do not co-occur.
+At the regional scale, one can expect community assembly to promote the co-occurrence of evolutionarily linked species pairs -- *i.e.*, a host and a parasite from lineages that interact will tend to co-occur more often because the parasites are filtered to be present in sites where they can find hosts.
+Under this situation, we expect that regional networks will have a high degree of phylogenetic matching (because they account for the information on potential species interactions); we do in addition expect that their phylogenetic signal will be larger than what is found in the continental network, since the latter represents a somewhat artefactual agglomeration of species pairs that do not co-occur.
 The opposite situation (a relatively lower phylogenetic matching) would therefore be suggestive of a weaker selection for the co-occurrence